The Conservation Program

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks:

-- Work on coastal clean ups and reforestation projects
+- Work on coastal clean ups and recycling initiatives

 Additionally, volunteers applying to join this program will be required to supply to following documentation:

 This amazing program is based in one of two locations in Costa Rica:

 1) Playa Bandera, a beautiful central Pacific beachside location, roughly an hour south of well-known Playa Hermosa and Playa Jaco.

 2) Sarapiquí, a tropical rainforest roughly 2 hours north of San Jose and one of only two certified sustainable destinations in Latin American.
 This location is particularly well known for its waterways and biodiversity.